mhanberg/temple/guides/your-first-template.md

 Note: The Elixir comment _will not_ be rendered into an HTML comment.
 This is just used in the example.
 (This does sound like a good feature though...)

 Nonvoid tags that use the `:do` keyword syntax will be emitted _without_ internal whitespace.
-This allows you to correctly use the `:empty` CSS psuedo-selector in your stylesheet.
+This allows you to correctly use the `:empty` CSS pseudo-selector in your stylesheet.

 ```elixir